DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ## **OpenVSP**

 This step is needed if you want to use OpenVSP for geometry parameterization.
-Here we build the OpenVSP without GUI, only the vspscript and its Python API. **IMPORTANT**: there is a bug in the recent version of OpenVSP that will cause seg fault when perturbing a small step (e.g., 1e-6) for parameter such as camber for the surface geometry.
+Here we build the OpenVSP without GUI, only the vspscript and its Python API.
+Use the following commands.

+**IMPORTANT**: (1) The Python API depends on swig.
+So, if you build it on the HPC, you need to load the swig module.
+(2) there is a bug in the recent version of OpenVSP that will cause seg fault when perturbing a small step (e.g., 1e-6) for parameter such as camber for the surface geometry.
 Version 3.42.3 is the latest working version.

 <pre>
 . $DAFOAM_ROOT_PATH/loadDAFoam.sh && \